shawkath646/NPM-SH-Authentication-System/README.md

 Copy the **app id** and **app secret** that is provided into application details page.

-### 1. Creating a Configuration File
+### 2. Creating a Configuration File

 Create a **shas.config.ts** file in the root directory:
 ```

 import SHAS from "sh-authentication-system";

-// provide app id and secret provided from our website
+// pass app id and secret provided from our website

 const { ContentWrapper, appData, brandData } = await SHAS({

   appId: process.env.SHAS_APP_ID as string,
   appSecret: process.env.SHAS_APP_SECRET as string,

   // Optional
   // If you want to modify node fetch caching props
   // Default value is "default"

   cache: "no-cache" // Suggested for quick update data from shas server.

 });